danpetry/text-edit-blocks/README.txt

 FURTHER WORK
 ------------

 This is based on a vector of module pointers.
+The pointers are simple C style pointers.
 The vector is run through, and the outputs for each module are generated in turn and consumed by the next module.
 Each module contains a pointer to its input modules, which allows it to get their outputs.